Statistical Constraints on Anisotropic Bianchi-III Cosmology in $f(R,T)$-Gravity Using MCMC Methods: Conclusion

 The physical parameters of the model reveal that the spatial volume $V$ vanishes at $t=0$, implying that the universe originates with zero volume and expands with cosmic time $t$.
 The parameters $H$, $\theta$, and $\sigma$ diverge at the initial singularity but approach zero as $t \to \infty$, while the anisotropy of the universe persists throughout its evolution.
 The energy density $\rho$ and pressure $p$ diverge at the initial epoch and decay to zero at late times, ensuring the physical plausibility of the model.

-Thus, the models are physically realistic and viable for the following reasons: \begin{itemize} \item As seen in Fig.~1, the energy density $\rho(z)$ increases with redshift $z$, taking higher values in the early universe and gradually decreasing as the universe expands.
+Thus, the models are physically realistic and viable for the following reasons: \begin{itemize} \item As seen in Fig.~(\ref{fig:1}), the energy density $\rho(z)$ increases with redshift $z$, taking higher values in the early universe and gradually decreasing as the universe expands.
 For larger $m$, the growth of $\rho(z)$ is steeper, with $m=0.95$ rising more rapidly compared to $m=0.6,0.75$, demonstrating the sensitivity of the model to $m$ in the $f(R,T)$ framework with $\lambda=-9.0$.
-In Fig.~2, the pressure $p(z)$ decreases with redshift $z$, assuming more negative values for higher $m$.
+In Fig.~(\ref{fig:2}), the pressure $p(z)$ decreases with redshift $z$, assuming more negative values for higher $m$.
 This indicates an accelerated expansion phase, where stronger negative pressure emerges as $m \to 1$, consistent with dark-energy–like behavior and the dominance of repulsive gravity in the model with $\lambda=-9.0$.

-\item Fig.~3 shows that the energy density $\rho(z)$ decreases with increasing redshift $z$ for fixed $m=0.95$, and the decline becomes sharper for larger $\lambda$.
+\item Fig.~(\ref{fig:3}) shows that the energy density $\rho(z)$ increases with increasing redshift $z$ for fixed $m=0.95$, and the incline becomes sharper for large negstive value of $\lambda$.
 This reflects the sensitivity of $\rho(z)$ to the matter–geometry coupling parameter $\lambda$, emphasizing its role in cosmic evolution and the effective distribution of matter.
-Fig.~4 shows that the pressure $p(z)$ grows with redshift $z$, having higher values in the early universe and lower values at late times.
-Increasing $\lambda$ reduces $p(z)$, highlighting the influence of matter–geometry coupling on the anisotropic expansion. equation of state parameter $\omega(m)$ in Fig.~5 exhibits distinct behavior for different values of the coupling parameter $\lambda$.
-For small negative values ($\lambda=-1,-5,-100$), $\omega$ remains nearly constant and close to zero, corresponding to a matter- or dust-like regime.
-In contrast, for $\lambda=-10$, $\omega(m)$ increases rapidly with $m$, indicating a transition towards a stiff fluid behavior.
+Fig.~(\ref{fig:4}) shows that the pressure $p(z)$ grows with redshift $z$, having higher values in the early universe and lower values at late times.
+Increasing $\lambda$ reduces $p(z)$, highlighting the influence of matter–geometry coupling on the anisotropic expansion.
+The equation of state parameter $\omega$ in Fig.~(\ref{fig:5}) decreases for all the values of coupling parameter $\lambda$ as $m$ increases.
+More negative values of $\lambda$ give a less value for $\omega$.
+This pattern demonstrates larger values of $m$ shifts the effective fluid deeper into the dark energy regime.
 This highlights the strong dependence of cosmic dynamics on the matter-geometry coupling parameter $\lambda$.